BeBulinda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Name: ls
 Value: rm *

-#
-1. Hello you
+# 1. Hello you
-Crate a script that print "hello user", where user is the current Linux user.
+Create a script that print "hello user", where user is the current Linux user.

+# 2. The path to success is to take massive, determined action
+Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.